Vinicius strikes twice as Real Madrid edge Atletico 3-2 in pulsating derby

 “We’re facing teams that play well, and if you give them anything, they’ll hurt you.
 We deserved more.”

-Earlier on Sunday, Barcelona edged Rayo Vallecano 1-0 as Ronald Araujo headed in the winner in the 24th minute at Camp Nou, and Barcelona goalkeeper Joan García’s impressive performance showed why he is most likely heading to the World Cup with Spain.
+Earlier on Sunday, Barcelona edged Rayo Vallecano 1-0 as Ronald Araujo headed in the winner in the 24th minute at Camp Nou, and Barcelona goalkeeper Joan Garcia’s impressive performance showed why he is most likely heading to the World Cup with Spain.

-Araújo jumped over his marker and scored after Joao Cancelo’s corner to the far post.
+Araujo jumped over his marker and scored after Joao Cancelo’s corner to the far post.

-Raphinha came close on three occasions to also scoring for the hosts in the first half.
-He shot wide on the break, forced goalkeeper Augusto Batalla to tip a shot over the bar, and hit the woodwork shortly after Araújo’s goal.
+Raphinha came close to also scoring for the hosts on three occasions in the first half.
+He shot wide on the break, forced goalkeeper Augusto Batalla to tip a shot over the bar, and hit the woodwork shortly after Araujo’s goal.

-Garcia saved a shot by Carlos Martin in the game’s opening minute, blocked Unai Lopez’s header early in the second half and got just enough on a low strike from Jorge de Frutos in the final moments to push it wide.
+Garcia saved a shot by Carlos Martin in the game’s opening minute, blocked Unai Lopez’s header early in the second half, and got just enough on a low strike from Jorge de Frutos in the final moments to push it wide.

 Elsewhere on Sunday, Alaves achieved one of the club’s most memorable wins after it erased a three-goal deficit at Celta Vigo to secure a 4-3 victory.
 The stunning result lifted Alaves out of the relegation zone.